buildbot/buildbot/www/guanlecoja/README.md

 In this example, we are loading scripts.js last.
 This is useful when testing libraries, where scripts.js does not contain the necessary (e.g angular.js) dependencies.
 In that case, we rather include the dependencies in tests.js, and thus need to run it first in the karma environment.

+Karma as configured by default by guanlecoja requires Chrome/Chromium >= 59, for its headless feature.

 #### Testing in CI

 CI servers may need different configuration of browsers.